 4 Brick Court proudly supports the charity Grandparents Plus.

-Information for our clients and for those people considering using our services
+Information for our clients and anyone considering using our services

-4 Brick Court and its members are regulated by the Bar Standards Board.
+4 Brick Court and its barristers are regulated by the Bar Standards Board.

-Anyone who may be thinking of using our services, and would like an indication of our charges, can ask us for a fee quote.
-This applies equally to members of the public as it does to solicitors and licensed access organisations and individuals.
+Anyone thinking of using our services and would like an indication of our charges can ask us for a fee quote.
+This applies equally to members of the public who prefer to go directly to a barrister via Direct Access as it does to solicitors and licensed access organisations and individuals.
+It should be noted however that quotations do not amount to acceptance of instructions.

 The types of services offered at 4 Brick Court are: